ruchisahota/gaia/v1/doc/documentation.md

 ## Activate

-Used to activate a pending account
+Used to activate a pending account.

 ### Relations